Western Resources Fellowship (Formerly “Western Research Fellowship”)

 This opportunity is a collaboration between UHPSI and the Environmental Leadership Training Initiative (ELTI).
 Our program description is now online.

-If you are interested in the program, please send an e-mail as soon as possible, latest by January 27, 2019 to Sabrina Szeto, Jacob Slusser, and Karin Bucht to set up an initial meeting.
+If you are interested in the program, please send an e-mail as soon as possible to Sabrina Szeto, Jacob Slusser, and Karin Bucht to set up an initial meeting.